 To become a certified athletic trainer, a student must graduate with bachelors or master’s degree from an accredited professional athletic training education program and pass a comprehensive test administered by the Board of Certification (BOC).
 Once certified, he or she must meet ongoing continuing education requirements in order to remain certified.
-Athletic trainers must also work under the direction of a physician and within their state practice act.
+Athletic trainers must also work in collaboration with a physician and within their state practice act.

 Eligibility for the BOC exam is contingent upon completion of a program accredited by the Commission on Accreditation of Athletic Training Education (CAATE) that must instruct the Competencies within the curriculum.
 Passage of the certifying examination is a requirement for licensure in most states.